alttch/atasker/doc/supervisor.rst

 Params:

 * **wait** wait until tasks and scheduler coroutines finish.
-If **wait=int**, task supervisor will wait until coroutines finish for the max. *wait* seconds.
+If **wait=<number>**, task supervisor will wait until coroutines finish for the max. *wait* seconds.
 However if requested to stop schedulers (workers) or task threads are currently running, method *stop* wait until they finish for the unlimited time.

 * **stop_schedulers** before stopping the main event loop, task scheduler will call *stop* method of all schedulers running.